michaelyhuang23/Gaia3DR-explore/engineering_notebook.md

 Second, a major shortcoming of the current system is its knn graph being shortsighted.
 For each evalution (convolution) of the clusterer, we are looking at a small patch of points that are close together.
 If you have a smooth surface, it is very difficult to determine where to cut the surface so as to separate into clusters!
 What we need are global viewpoints.
 The graph convolution with a global viewpoint will function more like an attention mechanism than a normal convolution system.
 There are many ways to construct global viewpoints-->small sample dense graphs, randomly chosen edges, randomly chosen edges with weighted probability based on distance to the origin point. knn + randomly chosen edges.
 It's difficult to determine which one would work based on intuitions.

 Third, we need to find a way to generate cluster assignments for all points based on few known points or edges.
 A simple way is to do find the nearest neighbor of each point, and just set it to be the same cluster.
 A more sophisticated way is to construct a sparse knn graph based on all points.
 Predict edges for these knn edges and then use the same approach as before.

+5.

+I actually have been reading the axis wrong.
+The top row represents different.
+Random graph connection is bad.
+Local view actually isn't much of an issue because of how phase-mixed the clusters are.

+6.

+Now I will try the old knn=100 setting, without regularization and using a linear loss.